realworldocaml/book/en/14-interfacing-with-C.md

 A *block* is the basic unit of allocation on the heap.
-A block consists of a one-word header (either 32- or 64-bits) followed by variable-length data, which is either opaque bytes or "fields", which are OCaml values.
-The collector never inspects opaque bytes, which hence should never contain OCaml pointers.
+A block consists of a one-word header (either 32- or 64-bits) followed by variable-length data, which is either opaque bytes or *fields*.
+The collector never inspects opaque bytes, but fields are valid OCaml values.
 The runtime always inspects fields, and follows them as part of the garbage collection process described earlier.
 Every block header has a tag that defines its runtime type, and how to interprete the subsequent fields.

 (_avsm_: pointers to blocks actually point 4/8 bytes into it, for some efficiency reason that I cannot recall right now).